Dec 26, 2023 | Native Hope

-COVID-19 cannot keep the Dakota people from remembering those hanged on December 26, 1862, in Mankato, Minnesota, upon President Abraham Lincoln’s order.
+Today we remember those hanged on December 26, 1862, in Mankato, Minnesota, upon President Abraham Lincoln’s order.
 This execution served as the U.S. government’s punishment of the Dakota people for their uprising in the Dakota War of 1862.
-Prior to the execution, the military held 498 Dakota men prisoners for raids on settlers’ villages in the area.
+Prior to the execution, the U.S. military held 498 Dakota men prisoner for carrying out raids on settlers’ villages in the area.
 Trials took place—trials with no representation, no preparation, and numerous communication barriers.
 Ultimately, 38 men paid the price for the war in the largest mass execution in U.S. history.
 Another two men were captured later and hanged as well.

 Understanding the Dakota uprising